kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 **Returns**
 * `serviceLogsStreamContent`: The [ServiceLogsStreamContent][servicelogsstreamcontent] object which wrap all the information coming from the logs stream.

-### `getHistoricalAndExistingEnclaveIdentifiers() -> EnclaveIdentifiers enclaveIdentifiers`
+### `getExistingAndHistoricalEnclaveIdentifiers() -> EnclaveIdentifiers enclaveIdentifiers`

-Get all (active & deleted) historical identifiers (name, uuid, shortened uuid) for the currently running Kurtosis engine.
+Get all (active & deleted) identifiers (name, uuid, shortened uuid) for enclaves for the currently running Kurtosis engine.

 **Returns**
 * `enclaveIdentifiers` The [EnclaveIdentifiers][enclave-identifiers] which provides user-friendly ways to lookup enclave identifier information.